volkamerlab/teachopencadd/teachopencadd/talktorials/T004_compound_similarity/README.md

 ## Aim of this talktorial

 In this talktorial, we get familiar with different approaches to encode (descriptors, fingerprints) and compare (similarity measures) molecules.
-Furthermore, we perform a virtual screening in the form of a similarity search for the EGFR inhibitor Gefitinib against our dataset of EGFR-tested molecules from the ChEMBL database filtered by Lipinski's rule of five (see **talktorial 002**).
+Furthermore, we perform a virtual screening in the form of a similarity search for the EGFR inhibitor Gefitinib against our dataset of EGFR-tested molecules from the ChEMBL database filtered by Lipinski's rule of five (see **Talktorial T002**).

 ### Contents in _Theory_